seb26/seb26.github.io/_posts/2020-09-27-iphone-mhl.md

 - Click the link above inside a browser on your iOS device itself
 - Choose 'Get Shortcut'
 - 'Add Shortcut' window appears
-- Scroll all the way to the bottom, past all of the transparent steps of the program itself
+- Scroll all the way to the bottom, past all of the steps of the program itself
 - Choose `Add Untrusted Shortcut`
 - The Shortcut should now be installed, and visible from the Share panel of any file-based picker within iOS
 - It is not a separate app or icon on the Home screen, you access it from the Share panel.